beyond-sharepoint/sp-lookout/README.md

 - Provide Dashboard functionality to monitor SharePoint at a glance.
 - Provide insight into SharePoint via Charts and Data Views
 - Provide UI for common tasks that SP doesn't provide.
 (JSLink, etc)
-- Provide fiddle to easily call SP REST services (and other REST endpoints) from the tool
+- Provide fiddle to easily call SP REST services (and other REST endpoints such as Office Graph, Functions, and so forth) from the tool
 - Surface data provided by fiddle scripts in Dashboards.
 - Allow all of the above to be configurable (and shareable)